Skip to main content

 Inspect the logs

-In the gateway terminal, you should see payment-related log lines confirming the remote signer was used:
+In the Gateway terminal, you should see payment-related log lines confirming the remote signer was used:

-In the orchestrator terminal:
+In the Orchestrator terminal:

 Part 5: Troubleshooting